 Wildlife plays a big role in any visit to Borneo.
-Although it’s Asia’s largest island, the rainforests that cover Borneo are relatively compact, so when you go looking for the wildlife you see it.
-Many of the colourful animals that inhabit the rainforests are endemic to the island, such as pygmy elephants and hornbills.
+Many of the flora and fauna that inhabit the rainforests are endemic to the island, such as pygmy elephants and proboscis monkeys — on average, three new species are discovered each month.
 And, it’s one of the few places where you can see orangutans in the wild.

-Borneo’s sheer valleys shelter tribal peoples, and staying as the guest of the Iban tribe is a glimpse into a way of life that has altered little in thousands of years.
+Borneo’s sheer valleys shelter a variety of tribal communities, and staying as a guest in one of their villages is a glimpse into a way of life that has altered little in thousands of years.

-Trekkers can take on the arduous but rewarding climb up Mount Kinabalu, and the sandy beaches and crystal-blue waters that fringe the coast offer some of the best dive spots in the world.
+Trekkers can take on the arduous but rewarding climb up Mount Kinabalu, and the sandy beaches and crystal-blue waters of Gaya Island are the ideal spot to recuperate tired legs.

 This guide features my recommendations for things to do in Borneo.
 It focuses on the states of Sabah and Sarawak in Malaysian Borneo, which offer a lot more variety in a smaller radius than Indonesian Borneo.

-Kuching is a quirky and colourful low-rise market city, one of my favourites in Southeast Asia, and a great start point to a trip to Borneo.
+Kuching is a low-rise market city, and a great start point to a trip to Borneo.
 You can see past the city into the hills, the atmosphere is hot and muggy, and the rainforest feels close by.

 The city has been bounced about in ownership, resulting in a strong mix of colonial, Malay, Chinese and tribal influences.

 To get a feel for the history, I’d recommend taking a walking tour with a local guide who grew up in Kuching.
 Spend three or four hours exploring the city, walking through the busy, gritty markets.